grafana/integration-sample-apps/sample-apps/apache-solr/README.md

 multipass shell apache-solr-zookeeper-instance-1
 ```

-## Validating Services
+## Validating services

 ### Apache Solr Service
-- **Check Service Status**: Ensure the Apache Solr service is active and running.
+- **Check service status**: Ensure the Apache Solr service is active and running.
   ```bash
   systemctl status solr
   ```
-- **Check Logs**: If the service isn't running, check the logs for errors.
+- **Check logs**: If the service isn't running, check the logs for errors.
   ```bash
   journalctl -u solr
   ```

 ### ZooKeeper Service
-- **Check Service Status**: Verify that the ZooKeeper service is active.
+- **Check service status**: Verify that the ZooKeeper service is active.
   ```bash
   systemctl status zookeeper
   ```
-- **Check Logs**: Look for errors in the service logs if it's not running.
+- **Check logs**: Look for errors in the service logs if it's not running.
   ```bash
   journalctl -u zookeeper
   ```

 ### Grafana Agent
-- **Check Service Status**: Confirm that the Grafana Agent is running.
+- **Check service status**: Confirm that the Grafana Agent is running.
   ```bash
   systemctl status grafana-agent
   ```
-- **Review Configuration**: Verify the configuration in `/etc/grafana-agent.yaml` is correct.
+- **Review configuration**: Verify the configuration in `/etc/grafana-agent.yaml` is correct.
-- **Check Logs**: Review Grafana Agent logs for any connectivity or configuration issues.
+- **Check logs**: Review Grafana Agent logs for any connectivity or configuration issues.
   ```bash
   journalctl -u grafana-agent
   ```